Are you interviewing for multiple jobs at the same time? You’re not the only one.

-According to Toronto recruiters, interviewing for more than one job at a time is increasingly common.
-It’s an ideal situation for candidates.
+Yes, absolutely!
+From my perspective, it’s an ideal situation for candidates.
 Having career options is always a good thing, but how you handle the situation is what matters.
 There is a right way and a wrong way to handle multiple job interviews.
+Other recruiters and HR professionals agree.

 “More job seekers are juggling multiple offers at once, creating sticky situations for all involved.
 How well candidates manage them can shape their long-term career satisfaction and their professional reputations,” says Sue Shellenbarger in the Wall Street Journal.